Introduction

 We can say, 6 > 5

-2. Unlike fractions with different numerator
+2. Unlike fractions different numerator

 In unlike fractions with different denominators, first unlike fractions are converted into like fractions